emerson-escolar/TDAPatents/README.md

 1. Install the scripts in your local python environment (or virtual environment).
 For this, installation of additional python modules is needed.

-2. Use the packaged [pex](https://pex.readthedocs.io/en/v2.1.130/whatispex.html) environment called `tdapatents.pex`, which contains all the needed python modules and scripts.
+2. Use the single-file executable which contains all the needed python modules and scripts.
+This executable is created using [pyinstaller](https://pyinstaller.org/en/stable/)